Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/Readme.md

 ## Introduction

-Often organisations have multiple Data Centers across different geographical regions and would like to have them connected and running as if they were forming a single logical cluster.
+Often organisations have multiple Data Centres across different geographical regions and would like to have them connected and running as if they were forming a single logical cluster.

 In the world of messaging and using message brokers alone, this is a challenge difficult to overcome.
 However *AMQ Interconnect* (based on *Apache's QPid Dispatch Router*) introduces a very important building block that opens up new options.

 ![](./docs/images/federation-intro.png "federated network")

 This tutorial showcases how to deploy an *AMQ* messaging layer that federates two different *OpenShift* clusters using *AMQ Interconnect*.
-This allows different *AMQ* clients, connected to different data centers, to exchange messages unaware about the regional distance that separates them.
+This allows different *AMQ* clients, connected to different data centres, to exchange messages unaware about the regional distance that separates them.

 ### Highlights of the tutorial are: